armanmoztar/armanmoztar/README.md

 ## Hi there 👋

 My name is Arman and I'm a fourth-year student at the University of British Columbia.
-My interests lie in computer science, data science... and anything in tech really.
+My interests lie in computer science, data science... and anything in tech.
 Here's a little bit about me:

 - Currently working at Amazon as an SDE Intern